Internships and Fellowships

 Partner Internships for Students and Recent Graduates

-The U.S. Fish and Wildlife Service also partners with nongovernmental organizations to provide internship opportunities for students and graduates.
-The partner internships help us promote and build a robust and diverse applicant pool for our conservation positions.
+The U.S. Fish and Wildlife Service also partners with nongovernmental organizations to provide internship or fellowship opportunities for students and graduates.
+The partners help us promote and build a robust and diverse applicant pool for our conservation positions.

 Our Career Discovery Internship Program opportunities are designed for college freshman and sophomores to introduce them to conservation careers and prepare the next generation of wildlife professionals.

 The Directorate Fellows Program (DFP) is our direct-hire program to increase diversity by recruiting females, people of color and other students from underrepresented populations among our staff.
 Candidates receive direct-hire authority for 2 years after students successfully complete a rigorous 11-week paid fellowship and their related college or graduate degree requirements.
 Fellowship opportunities are available in biological science, natural resource management, outreach and urban conservation, information technology, conservation law enforcement and related fields.

 These programs and many other individual internship opportunities are recruited for and hired by our collaborating partners.
 You can search for partner internships below.